 But if the mathematical total is more than your total debts, filing a Chapter 7 bankruptcy in this instance may be found to be NOT TO BE “in good faith."

 What does this mean in real dollars and cents?
-If there is $100 left over each month after paying just necessary living expenses, in 60 months, as a debtor, you could have paid $6,000 towards the unsecured debts.
-A Chapter 7 bankruptcy would be considered to be filed “in good faith" if the total of the debts that are eliminated are more than $24,000, because $6,000 is ¼ of $24,000.
+Based on the CURRENT INCOME (not the average income), if $100 is left in the monthly budget after paying for just necessary living expenses, in 60 months a debtor, could have paid $6,000 towards the unsecured debts.
+A Chapter 7 bankruptcy would only be considered to be filed “in good faith" if the total of the unsecured debts that are eliminated are more than $24,000.
+Less than that amount of debt and the case can be considered to NOT be filed in good faith.
+The reason is that $6,000 is ¼ of $24,000.
 Or, if you multiply $6,000 by 4, it equals $24,000.
-If the total debt to be eliminated by the bankruptcy is less than $24,000, filing a Chapter 7 in this scenario may make a person vulnerable to a claim that the bankruptcy hasn’t been filed “in good faith" and should either be dismissed or converted to a Chapter 13.
-And paying unsecured creditors 25% of the amount owed in a Chapter 13 would be considered to be a successful debt repayment effort.
+If the total unsecured debt to be eliminated by the bankruptcy is less than $24,000, filing a Chapter 7 in this scenario may make a person vulnerable to a claim that the bankruptcy hasn’t been filed “in good faith" and should either be dismissed or converted to a Chapter 13.
+And paying unsecured creditors 25% of the amount owed in a Chapter 13 is considered as a successful debt repayment effort.

 Even though all the bankruptcy buzz focuses on the “Means Test" and the “Median income charts" based on the size of the household, these requirements are usually a distraction.
 Most people represented by an experienced bankruptcy attorney can pass the Means Test with a modest amount of financial advice.
 But my experience is that it is much more common that someone cannot pass this “good faith" test unless the amount of their debt is truly massive.
 In fact, I find that potential clients are far more likely to fail the "good faith test" even if they easily pass the Means Test.